 Why?
 She had stopped prospecting.
-She had spent so much time trying to close her sales that she forgot to spend time looking for the business that would close 30, 60, or 90 days into the future.
+She had spent so much time trying to close the sales that she forgot to spend time looking for a business that would close 30, 60, or 90 days into the future.

 Jill hadn’t learned her lessons.
 She needed to keep her pipeline full.
 And her pipeline was empty.
 She needed to start over again.

 The Feast or Famine Syndrome

 Jill was living the Feast or Famine Syndrome.
 She was like the lioness who is looking for food on the plains of Africa.
 When she’s hungry, she and her pride goes hunting.
 When they finish gorging themselves they lay on their backs and sleep.

 A few days later – when their stomachs begin to growl – they go searching for food again.
 Jill was doing OK in her business, but this feast/famine methodology of selling was taking its toll.
 There was too much pressure.
 There was no consistency in her daily activity.
 It wasn’t fun.